CSCfi/csc-user-guide/docs/computing/compiling.md

 There are currently three MPI environments available: **hpcx-mpi**, **mpich**, and **intel-mpi**.
 We recommend to start with **hpcx-mpi**, and try then others if your applications does not work or performs badly.
 All MPI implementations can be used with both Intel and GNU compiler suites.
-The MPI environment is taken into use with `module`, i.e.
+The MPI environments are used via `module load` i.e.

 ```
 module load hpcx-mpi